manuelkeck/Guitar_Chord_Classifier/README.md

 - G

 ## Getting started
-Clone repository with `git clone https://gitlab.reutlingen-university.de/keckm/guitar_chord_detector.git`.
+Clone repository with `git clone https://github.com/manuelkeck/Guitar_Chord_Classifier.git`.

 ### Preconditions
 1. [Optional] Connect an audio interface (e.g. Steinberg UR22C)
 2. [Optional] Get idVendor and idProduct from audio interface by entering `lsusb` in macOS/ubuntu terminal and change values in `Settings.py`
 3. Enter camera index in `Settings.py`.
-MacOS is using camera_index = 1 for inbuild FaceTime HD cam or camera_index = 0 to use iPhone as camera [Docs](https://support.apple.com/de-de/guide/mac-help/mchl77879b8a/mac), Ubuntu uses camera_index = -1
+MacOS uses camera_index = 1 for inbuild FaceTime HD cam or camera_index = 0 to use iPhone as camera.
+You can get further information from [Apple docs](https://support.apple.com/de-de/guide/mac-help/mchl77879b8a/mac).
+Ubuntu used camera_index = -1 in my test environment.
-4.

 If you are not connecting a physical audio interface, there is a fallback implemented to test this project.
 In this case, one of the example audio files from `data/records/` will be used.